• Skip to primary navigation

 Well I’m curious to know my husband is 5’9 and I’m 5’3 so I don’t think my son will be too tall but I don’t know..
 He plays 1st base and but will he not make the position if he’s too short even though he’s a great player?

-• Christopher Lee says
+1. Christopher Lee Avatar

 It’s possible your son may break 6′-0″ but if I am a betting man your son will be under 5′-10″.